History of Assault Weapons in the United States

 - Large-capacity feeding devices capable of accepting more than 10 rounds.

-Firearms and high-capacity magazines manufactured before the date of enactment will remain legal to possess.
+Firearms and large-capacity magazines manufactured before the date of enactment will remain legal to possess.
 Individuals would be allowed to sell existing assault weapons, but only after the completion of a Brady Background Check.
 Large-capacity magazines may be kept, but can only be transferred to a government buyback program if a person wants to dispose of it.
 This approach has worked once before; renewing the assault weapons ban will save lives, and it’s well past time Congress gives it a vote.